 Solving real world problems

-We intend for learners to love Science, think scientifically and be curious about their world.
+We intend for learners to love Maths and become confident and flourishing mathematicians.

 Our curriculum is rooted in our values.
-Science brings our five values to life in the following ways:
+Maths brings our five values to life in the following ways:

-- Learning for life: learners realise how important Science is by seeing it applied in real situations – at home, school and work
+- Learning for life: learners realise how important Maths is by using it in real situations – at home, school and work

-We implement our Science curriculum in a planned and sequenced way.
+We implement our Maths curriculum in a planned and sequenced way.

-This ensures each learner reaches their potential and becomes a flourishing scientist, by first learning foundational concepts and then building on these step by step.
-Take a look at our Science curriculum map to find out more.
+This ensures each learner reaches their potential and becomes a flourishing mathematician, by first learning foundational concepts and then building on these step by step.
+Take a look at our Maths curriculum map to find out more.

-We measure the impact of our Science curriculum by assessing:
+We measure the impact of our Maths curriculum by assessing:

 - How much learners enjoy and engage with the learning

-- How confident they are applying scientific thinking in their everyday lives
+- How confident they are applying mathematical thinking in their everyday lives

 - How well they do in internal assessments and external qualifications